Cheryl Young

 I was hooked.
 Paddletek forever!

 Like a mattress, a paddle wears with use and will need to be replaced regularly, after approx 1000 games or every 2-3 years.
 The replacement paddle you choose in 2-3 years may be different from your original purchase as your game will have evolved, and you will understand better what you want from your equipment.
+I don't recommend buying a used paddle because the warranty does not transfer and you can not always tell if there is internal damage.
+It is best to bite the bullet, pay the money and buy a new one.

 Choosing a better quality paddle from the start gives you an edge to learning and improving.
 Rather than picking a paddle off a sports store shelf, or buying one from Amazon sight unseen, it is important to try a few demonstration paddles systematically, with real time comparison to make sure the one you choose feels good in your hand.
 You will find that paddles do vary… a lot!
+If you get the chance, have a high level player or a pro like myself hit balls from the non volley line to your forehand at the baseline trying one paddle after the other as shown in this video.

 Here is what I think you should consider when choosing a paddle that suits your needs….